+To be accepted into the program, students must meet the following requirements:
-A bachelor’s degree or equivalent from a regionally accredited university OR the equivalent bacehlors and/or graduate degrees from a foreign institution

-Have an earned minimum grade point average of 3.0 on a 4.0 scale average or higher in all upper division level undergraduate coursework taken in the baccalaureate degree
+A bachelor’s degree or equivalent from a regionally accredited university an earned grade point average of 3.0 on a 4.0 scale average or better in all work attempted while registered as an upper division student (usually last two years of coursework) working towards a baccaulaureate degreeMeet one of the following criteria:

-or

-Shall have preferred GRE scores of 450 Verbal and 550 Quantitative or higher taken within five years

-Meet one of the following criteria:

 Have passed the Florida Subject Area Exam in Mathematics 5-9

-OR

 Have completed at least 18 credit hours in mathematics at the level of college algebra

+Passed the Florida General Knowledge Test (GKT).
+For the graduate level teacher preparation programs, GRE scores of 150 verbal and 156 quantitative or higher, taken within the last five years may be accepted in place of GKT, for admission to the program.

 For admission to a Master of Arts in Teaching Program, the student must demonstrate mastery of general knowledge by one of the following: